Asymptotic behaviour of integer programming and the $\text{v}$-function of a graded filtration: The -function of a graded filtration

 \begin{Remark} \rm In this section, we focused on the $\v$-function $\v(I_{[k]})$, and proved its asymptotic quasi-linearity.
-This result can be generalized, with the obvious modifications and under the analogue suitable assumptions as in Theorem \ref{Thm:FS24}, to show that the $\v$-functions $\v(I_{[k]}M/I_{[k+1]}N)$ and $\v(M/I_{[k+1]}N)$ are quasi-linear for $k\gg0$, where $\mathcal{I}=\{I_{[k]}\}_{k\ge0}$ is a Noetherian graded filtration, $M$ is a finitely generated graded $R$-module, and $N$ is a graded submodule of $M$.
-See also \cite{Fior24} and \cite{Ghosh24}. \end{Remark}
+This result can be generalized, with the obvious modifications, to show that the $\v$-functions $\v(I_{[k]}M/I_{[k+1]}N)$ and $\v(M/I_{[k+1]}N)$ are quasi-linear for $k\gg0$, where $\mathcal{I}=\{I_{[k]}\}_{k\ge0}$ is a Noetherian graded filtration, $M$ is a finitely generated graded $R$-module, and $N$ is a graded submodule of $M$.
+See also the papers \cite{Fior24} and \cite{Ghosh24}. \end{Remark}